Marketcircle/AXElements/README.markdown

 There are still a bunch of things that could be done to improve AXElements.
 The README only contains an idealized outline of some of the high-level items that should get done in the next couple of releases.
+Smaller items are peppered through the code base.

 ### 0.7 (or maybe 1.0)